Want to know how’s your keyword ranking has changed over time? Find out how Rank Tracking can help you to do so.

 - The rise of semantically-related keywords making it harder to track the exact words that people are searching for to reach us.

-There are still many reasons why tracking keyword ranking is still relevant and important to measure your SEO performance.
+But that doesn’t mean we should give up on tracking our keyword ranking.
+Here are the reasons why tracking your keyword ranking is still relevant and important to measure your SEO performance.

 a) Measure the changes in your keyword performance